WilcyWilson/Cover-Page/README.md

 # Cover-Page
-Cover Page for Projects and Practicals, Samriddhi College.
+Fillable Cover Page for Projects and Practicals, Samriddhi College.